starcoinorg/starcoin/vm/stdlib/transaction_scripts/doc/add_to_script_allow_list.md

 Append the
 <code>hash</code> to script hashes list allowed to be executed by the network.
+Todo: it's dangous to run the script when publish option is VMPublishingOption::Open because the list is empty at the moment, adding script into the empty list will lead to that only the added script is allowed to execute.

 <pre><code><b>public</b> <b>fun</b> <a href="#SCRIPT_add_to_script_allow_list">add_to_script_allow_list</a>(account: &signer, hash: vector&lt;u8&gt;)